RishiAravind2004/Quizzer/README.md

 # Quizzer

-Quizzer is an interactive application that enables users to create and participate in quizzes.
-Users can take on the role of a Quiz Master to design quizzes or a Competitor to engage in quiz challenges.
+Quizzer is an interactive application designed for creating and participating in quizzes, providing an engaging and user-friendly interface built with the Flet library.
+Users can effortlessly switch between roles as a Quiz Master (for creating quizzes) or a Quiz Competitor (for taking quizzes), ensuring a seamless experience for everyone involved.

 ## Features

-- **Create Custom Quizzes**: As a Quiz Master, you can create quizzes with customizable settings such as the number of questions, options, and timing for each question.
+- **Create Custom Quizzes**: As a Quiz Master, you can craft quizzes tailored to your needs with customizable settings, including the number of questions, answer options, and timing for each question.

-- **Participate in Quizzes**: As a Quiz Competitor, you can take quizzes, answer questions, and receive a score based on your performance.
+- **Participate in Quizzes**: As a Quiz Competitor, dive into quizzes, respond to questions, and receive scores reflecting your performance.

-- **Secure Access**: The Quiz Master section is secured with a password for authorized access only.
+- **Secure Access**: The Quiz Master section is fortified with a password for authorized access only, ensuring quiz integrity and privacy.

-- **Track Performance**: After completing a quiz, competitors can review their score, the number of correctly and wrongly answered questions.
+- **Track Performance**: Competitors can review their scores, along with the number of correctly and incorrectly answered questions, providing valuable feedback after completing a quiz.

-- **Data Storage**: Quiz data is stored securely in Base64 encoded binary files.
+- **Data Storage**: All quiz data is securely stored in Base64 encoded binary files, ensuring both security and efficiency in data handling.

 ## Getting Started